gurkirt/corrected-UCF101-Annots/README.md

 If you want to regenrate those number please download results of [1] and [5] form [here](https://drive.google.com/drive/folders/0B-LzM05qEdk0MU1kT01hbk50SWM?usp=sharing).
 Then create 'results' folder in root dirctory of this repo and place all (3) donwloaded files there.
 Now, you can run <code>comput_mAPs.m</code> form inside the *evaluation* folder.

+### Conclusion
+Difference from above number might seem small, in my view having better annotations is good for the community.
+Also, it serves as basline for future works.
+So, results of future works are directly comparable to previous state-of-the-art methods [1,4,5].
+We recommend using provided evaluation script to evaluate your method.
+We will try to keep updating this page with additional numbers from other methods.

 <h3>References:</h3>
 <ol>